josesamos/moodef/README.md

   generate_xml_file(file)
 ```

-We do not show the content of the xml file obtained because in that
+We do not show the content of the XML file obtained because in that
 example there are several questions defined and it takes up a lot of
 space.